A medical excuse to not work night shift can feel like a lifeline when you’re dealing with the exhaustion that comes from sleepless nights.

 I remember the night I stumbled through my shift, struggling to keep my eyes open, while my mind raced with worry.
 I felt overwhelmed and stressed, questioning how I could address my health needs without risking my job.

-I started looking for answers and found out many others felt the same way.
+I started looking for answers and found out that many others felt the same way.
 They were stuck in the cycle of sleepless nights and exhausting shifts.
 It was comforting to know I wasn’t alone, but I realized I needed to take action.

 If you want to know how I overcame this challenge and secured the support I needed, keep reading.
 I’m here to share the steps I took and how you can do the same.
 Let’s jump in!